shanface33/shanface33b.github.io/_pages/about.md

 # 🔈 News
 * 2024.04: Glad to be featured on Buffalo News: [link](https://buffalonews.com/news/local/business/schumer-ub-tout-buffalos-ai-opportunity-as-nations-top-scientist-visits/article_09fa6c48-f11f-11ee-90cc-73d65e6fecf9.html).
-* 2024.04: One paper on using ChatGPT-4V on Deepfake face detection is accepted by CVPR2024 Workshop on Media Forensics (WMF).
+* 2024.04: One paper on using ChatGPT-4V for Deepfake face detection is accepted by CVPR2024 Workshop on Media Forensics (WMF).
-* 2024.03: Two papers on Deepfake video detection are accepted by ICME 2024.
+* 2024.03: Two papers are accepted by ICME 2024.
 Congratulations to Soumyya and Yu!
 * 2024.02: Glad to give a talk on Deepfake video detection, invited by [Reality Defender](https://realitydefender.com/).
 * 2024.01: I was interviewed by [Futurum Careers, UK](https://futurumcareers.com/) together with Prof. Siwei Lyu ([link](https://futurumcareers.com/Issue-24.pdf)).
-* 2024.01: A paper on uncovering text-image inconsistency is accepted by ICLR 2024 ([link](https://openreview.net/pdf?id=Ny150AblPu)).
+* 2024.01: A paper on uncovering text-image inconsistency is accepted by ICLR 2024 ([link](https://openreview.net/pdf?id=Ny150AblPu), [Video](https://www.youtube.com/watch?v=FjI-z3kte4U)).
-* 2023.11: I am invited to serve The 20th IEEE International Conference on Advanced Video and Signal-Based Surveillance (AVSS) 2024 as a Publication Chair.
+* 2023.11: Glad to serve The 20th IEEE International Conference on Advanced Video and Signal-Based Surveillance (AVSS) 2024 as a Publication Chair.
 * 2023.10: A paper on improving fairness in deepfake detection is accepted by WACV 2024 ([**Code**](https://github.com/littlejuyan/DF_Fairness), [news report by UBNow](https://www.buffalo.edu/ubnow/stories/2024/01/lyu-deepfake-bias.html)).
 * 2023.09: A paper on audio-visual deepfake detection is accepted by MIT IEEE Undergraduate Research Technology Conference.
 Congratulations to Sneha Muppalla (a senior high school student)!
 * 2023.08: A paper on street view imagery analysis is accepted by ISPRS Journal of Photogrammetry and Remote Sensing.